jaderigby/bacon/README.md

 - __actions.py__ = where the actions, or attributes, are defined
 - __messages.py__ = where all messages are to be contained.
 This keeps things clean and defined.
-- helpers.py = where all common functions should live.
+- __helpers.py__ = where all common functions should live.
 A typical utility will contain any functions not defining specific business logic inside the helpers.py file.
 - __settings.py__ = where the settings definitions live.
 This file typically does not need to be modified.
 - __profiles__ = the profiles folder is where locally-specific settings live.
 Any definition specific to a particular developers setup can be defined here.
 This is also where any settings or task-specific data/definitions should live.
 You can have multiple profile files inside the `profiles` folder.
 Change which profile file your utility points to by changing the `settings.py` reference.
 - __profile.py__ = an example profile file.
-- __status.py__ = the status file is simply for runing the `status` attribute in order to verify setup in the beginning.
+- __status.py__ = the status file is simply for running the `status` attribute in order to verify setup in the beginning.
 This can be modified and used however you like or you may remove this file and its accompanying `actions.py` reference.
 - __action.py__ = an example of a typical action file.
 This can also be removed, along with its reference inside the `actions.py` file.